OCA/web/web_ir_actions_act_window_page/README.md

 {'type': 'ir.actions.act_window.page.prev'}

-which trigger the form's controller to page into the requested direction.
+which trigger the form's controller to page into the requested direction on the client side.